gcanti/fp-ts/docs/modules/Ord.ts.md

 ## between

-Test whether a value is between a minimum and a maximum (inclusive)
+Test whether a value is between a minimum and a maximum (inclusive).

 **Signature**